Middle School Faculty

 As a professional musician and co-founder of Sangita Devi Kirtan, a kirtan group that meets weekly to share in devotional sacred music, Samata has a deep understanding of the power of heart-centered communication.
 She brings the magic of childhood alive, and is thrilled to have found resonance at Odyssey.

 After receiving a BA in Elementary Education from Warren Wilson College, Samata studied education in India, with the plan of opening a mind-body-spirit oriented school for children.
-Later, she returned to work as a first grade teacher’s assistant at Hall Fletcher Elementary School and initially came to OCS as a pre-school and after-school program instructor.
 Samata has been teaching at Odyssey since 2008.

-Middle School Homeroom, Social Studies, and Math Teacher
+Seventh and Eighth Grade Homeroom, Social Studies and Math Teacher

 Kalyan is one of Odyssey’s founding teachers, and he first came to teaching after a series of adventures, including traveling and living in Japan and considering monkhood in Nicaragua.
 When he visited a Long Island alternative elementary school, he was so enraptured(?) by their joy and excitement that his life goals shifted from the monkhood to working in alternative education.
 His passion is to help children discover and honor their inherent brilliant selves and use those gifts to add to a vibrant community.